HirschLabUMN/MaizeSV/README.md

 ## SV Discovery

 The end goal for each of the softwares is to produce a multi-sample VCF for each of the reference assemblies that were mapped to.
 We restrict each program to perform SV discovery within gene regions to avoid the massive number of spurious calls that would result from the high TE content outside of genic regions.

+NOTE: The following bed files have already been created for a buffer size of 2kb, which can be found in ./scripts/accessories.
+You only need to run the following scripts if you desire to use a different gff file or buffer size.

 To create the bed files that will contain the non-genic regions to be excluded for each reference, use the script ./scripts/code/make_nongenic_bed.py: